KARSarma/KARSarma/README.md

 - 📫 How to reach me: anirudha.kuchibhotla@gmail.com
+- 📫 How to reach me: kuchibhotla.an@northeastern.edu

 ## 🌐 Socials:
 <a href="https://github.com/KARSarma" target="_blank">